bump-sh/docs/src/_help/publish-documentation/deploy-and-release-management.md

 ### Manual Release

-The Manual Release mode is still in beta.
-Please don't hesitate to contact us if you have any questions.
+>The Manual Release mode is still in beta.
+Please don't hesitate to [contact us](mailto: hello@bump.sh) if you have any questions.
+{: .info}

 The Manual Release mode is an option that allows you to separate the processing step from the releasing step of your API definition.